 Having said this, the experience is stunning and the elevated tees provide that wonderful on-top-of-the-world feeling.
 The greens are most exquisitely sited on raised tables and amongst the dunes.
 There is little need for bunker protection around the greens, but to make life even more difficult there are pot bunkers sited there too.

-There is a bundle of excellent and memorable holes, especially those in the dunes.
-The 7th is considered to be the signature hole and it’s called “Serpentine”.
+There are many strong and memorable holes, especially those in the dunes.
+The 7th is considered to be the signature hole, called “Serpentine”.
 From the high tee we can soak up the panoramic view of the North Sea, and then we realise why this hole is called “Serpentine”.
-This par four, measuring 423 yards, requires a drive over a looping, snaking burn, avoiding the ravine on the right and the vicious rough on the left.
+This par four requires a drive over a looping, snaking burn, avoiding the ravine on the right and the vicious rough on the left.
 Somewhere out there, there’s a narrow fairway wedged between towering dunes.Now, let’s think about this one for a moment and take a deep breath.
 Perhaps it’s now time to find that old dog-eared ball that’s hiding at the bottom of the golf bag.

 When the wind blows, Murcar Links can be an absolute brute.
-Whatever the weather, this is an absolute must-play golf course.
+Whatever the weather, this is a must-play golf course.
 It’s tremendous entertainment all the way round.

 Ross Weir commented on our article: “The 16th could also be considered a signature hole.
 It is a beautiful par three requiring an accurate iron shot with a burn and ravine below the first 80% of the flight path to the pin.
 The 15th tee gives a 360 degree view which includes the whole of Aberdeen and north to the Peterhead area.”

 If the above course review article is not accurate, let us know by

 Average Reviewers Score: